 - Hard-boil 2 large eggs.

-- Peel 2 cucumbers (removing seeds if you like) and cut into bite-sized pieces.
+- Peel 2 cucumbers (removing seeds if you like) and cut them into bite-sized pieces.
 Set aside.

 - Once cooled, grate the beets into a bowl.
 Set aside.

 - In a large bowl, add 2 cups of the reserved beet liquid with 4 cups of buttermilk.
 Stir and add 1 cup of sour cream and blend.
-Add the grated beets, cucumber, chopped egg whites and yolk mixture.
-Stir well, cover and refrigerate for at least one hour before serving.
+Add the grated beets, cucumber, and the egg whites and yolk mixture.
+Stir well, cover, and refrigerate for at least one hour before serving.

 Tips for Cooking With Beets